 This is the second in the series of “Should you buy a fixer-upper?”
-Last week's post offered the opposing view for why you should buy one.
+Tuesday's post offered the opposing view for why you should buy one.

 Yes, home-renovation fever has swept the country.
 It seems like every week a new show pops up with a new cute couple smashing down walls and rehabbing a place to perfection.
 It looks so fun!
 So glamorous!
 And just think how much money you can save.

 Pardon the sarcasm, but we need to be honest here.
 The fixer-upper route is a treacherous path.
 We’ve all had our moments where, charmed by what Chip and Joanna Gaines have done, we think we too could make the worst house on the block the best.

 It’s a lot more frustrating than you think.
 For the sake of your sanity, look for a home that's move-in ready, or that only needs minor restoration.
 Here’s why:

 Your expectations are impossibly high.
 We all have a friend who has watched a few too many romantic comedies and developed some unrealistic expectations about dating and finding “the one.”
 Well, you’re probably in the same position with rehabbing a house.

 It’s more expensive than you think.
 The national average cost for a minor kitchen remodel is $20,122; a major kitchen remodel averages $119,909, according to Remodeling Magazine.
 That should be enough to make you stop and think about how much you’re really going to save.